cloudflare/cloudflare-docs/content/turnstile/get-started/client-side-rendering.md

 This detaches the appareance and rendering of a widget from its execution.

 ## Appearance Modes
-If a widget is visible (i.e. its type is not invisible) the appearance of the widget can be controled via the `appearance-mode` parameter.
-By default, for visible widget types, the `appearance-mode` is set to `always` and makes widget is always visible.
-However, if `appearance-mode` is set to execute, the widget will only become visible once it is in the process of obtaining a token (and afterwards).
+If a widget is visible (i.e. its type is not invisible) the appearance of the widget can be controled via the `appearance` parameter.
+By default, for visible widget types, `appearance` is set to `always` and makes widget is always visible.
+However, if `appearance` is set to execute, the widget will only become visible once it is in the process of obtaining a token (and afterwards).
 This is helpful in situations where `execute()` is called after `render()`.
-If `appearance-mode` is set to `interaction-only` the widget will become only visible in cases where an interaction (e.g. clicking a checkbox et al.) is required.
+If `appearance` is set to `interaction-only` the widget will become only visible in cases where an interaction (e.g. clicking a checkbox et al.) is required.